bright-dev/Bright-lite/README.rst

 - **out_commod**: This field should be filled out with the cyclus commodity that will connect the reactor facility to the facility that will be directly handling the waste.
-- **libraries_**: This is a one or more field that indicates the Bright-lite library the reactor will be using.
+- **'libraries'_**: This is a one or more field that indicates the Bright-lite library the reactor will be using.
 Note: Adding additionally libraries to this list will enable the library interpolation_ capabilities in Bright-lite but also requires that the user input parameters and values to be interpolated upon.
 The